-We provide investment advisory services through our subsidiaries to the U.S. mutual funds; clients on a separately managed or subadvised account basis; and other T. Rowe Price products, including collective investment trusts, target date retirement trusts, funds offered to investors outside the U.S., and portfolios offered through variable annuity life insurance plans in the U.S.
+We provide investment advisory services through our subsidiaries to the U.S. mutual funds; clients on a subadvised or separately managed account basis; and other T. Rowe Price products, including collective investment trusts, funds offered to investors outside the U.S., and portfolios offered through variable annuity life insurance plans in the U.S.

-Ten of our 179 U.S. mutual funds - Growth Stock, Blue Chip Growth, Mid-Cap Growth, Capital Appreciation, Value, New Horizons, New Income, Equity Income, Overseas Stock, and Emerging Markets Stock - accounted for approximately 35% of our investment advisory revenues in 2018, and approximately 28% of our assets under management at December 31, 2018.
-Our largest client account relationship, apart from the U.S. mutual funds, is with a third-party financial intermediary that accounted for about 6% of our investment advisory revenues in 2018.
+Nearly 70% of our investment advisory fees are earned from our U.S. mutual funds, while about 30% of our investment advisory fees are earned from our other investment portfolios.
+Ten of our 181 U.S. mutual funds - Blue Chip Growth, Growth Stock, Capital Appreciation, Mid-Cap Growth, New Horizons, Value, Emerging Markets Stock, Overseas Stock, Equity Income, and Institutional Large-Cap Growth - accounted for approximately 35% of our investment advisory revenues in 2019, and approximately 27% of our assets under management at December 31, 2019.
+Our largest client account relationship, apart from the U.S. mutual funds, is with a third-party financial intermediary that accounted for about 7% of our investment advisory revenues in 2019.